Love Mechanics: Synopsis

-The series follows the complicated and tumultuous relationship between Vee (Anan Wong), a senior engineering student who has a girlfriend, and Mark (Wanarat Ratsameerat), a junior from his faculty.
+The series follows the complex tangled relationship between Vee (Anan Wong), a senior engineering student who has a girlfriend, and Mark (Wanarat Ratsameerat), a junior from his faculty.
 Their conflict initially arises when Mark develops feelings for Vee's friend, Bar, who is already dating Tossakan.
 Vee attempts to keep Mark away from Bar, but after a misunderstanding and an alcohol-fueled one-night stand, Vee and Mark find themselves unexpectedly entangled in a passionate affair.
 Vee struggles immensely with his existing long-term relationship with Ploy (Veerinsara Tangkitsuvanich) and his rapidly growing feelings for Mark, leading to internal conflict and ambiguity.
 Meanwhile, Mark grapples with the pain of being a "second choice" and the intense emotions he develops for Vee.
 Their journey is marked by infidelity, trust issues, and the complexities of love.
 Amidst their internal conflicts and external pressures, Mark opens his heart to other potential relationships, including with another senior, Nuea (Ratchaphat Worrasarn), and his ex-boyfriend, Pack (Rit Rueangrit Siriphanit), who hopes for a reconciliation.
 The narrative explores how this tangled love story concludes and who Mark ultimately chooses.